 Born in a small Minnesota river town, Thompson played Christmas carols on his mother’s upright piano by age three, and began formal lessons at six.
 He studied clarinet in high school, and as a teenager led his first professional jazz group, Shirt Thompson & His Sleeves.

 Butch brings his own voice to the classic jazz repertoire of blues, stomps, ragtime and pop songs.
 From Scott Joplin's Maple Leaf Rag to Duke Ellington's Mood Indigo, from Jelly Roll Morton's New Orleans jazz to the virtuosic stride piano of 1920s Harlem, Butch has played his personal style from Cairo to Kansas City.

 MUSIC FOR ALL OCCASIONS

-Whether he's working solo, with his well-known Butch Thompson Trio, 8-piece band, or other ensemble (see Shows), Butch delivers variety and the pure, contagious joy of music making.
+Whether he's working solo, with his well-known trio, or other ensembles around home or in New Orleans, Butch delivers variety and the pure, contagious joy of music making.

 Jelly Roll Morton said it best

 Jazz was born in New Orleans, he said, from a gumbo of "everything from blues to opera.
 Jazz music is to be played sweet, soft, plenty rhythm.
 When you have your plenty rhythm with your plenty swing, it becomes beautiful."

 One afternoon on a New Orleans porch.
 From left: Tom Ebbert, Brian O'Connell, Butch, Bill Huntington, Chuck Badie, Duke Heitger.